Characterization of Excess Risk for Locally Strongly Convex Population Risk: An Algorithm Approximates the SOSP

 There are extensive papers about non-convex optimization working on proposing algorithms that approximate SOSP, see \citep{ge2015escaping,fang2019sharp,daneshmand2018escaping,jin2017escape,jin2019stochastic,xu2018first,mokhtari2018escaping} for examples.
 However, to the best of our knowledge, theoretical guarantee of vanilla SGD approximating SOSP remains to be explored, especially for the constrained parameter space.
 The most related result is Theorem 11 in \citep{ge2015escaping} that projected perturbed noisy gradient descent approximates a $(\epsilon, \sqrt{L_{2}\epsilon})$-SOSP (The definition of $(\epsilon, \gamma)$-SOSP is in the main body of this paper.) in a computational cost of $\cO(\epsilon^{-2})$.
 Though this result is only applied to equality constraints.

-Considering the mismatch of settings between this paper and the existing literatures, we propose a gradient-based method Algorithm \ref{alg:psgd} inspired by \citep{mokhtari2018escaping} to approximate SOSP for non-convex loss functions.
+Considering the mismatch of settings between this paper and the existing literatures, we propose a gradient-based method Algorithm \ref{alg:psgd} inspired by \citep{mokhtari2018escaping} to approximate SOSP for non-convex problems.
 Without loss of generality, we assume that the convex compact parameter space $\cW$ is $B_{2}(\textbf{0}, 1)$.
 The proposed algorithm is conducted under the following assumption which implies that there is no minimum on the boundary of the parameter space $\cW$. \begin{assumption} For any $\bw\in B_{2}(\emph{\textbf{0}}, 1)$ with $\|\bw\| = 1$, there exists $L_{1} > \beta > 0$ such that $\langle\nabla R_{\bS}(\bw), \bw\rangle\geq \beta$. \end{assumption}

 We have following discussion to the proposed Algorithm \ref{alg:psgd} before providing its convergence rate.
-The involved quadratic programming can be efficiently solved for the non-degenerate Hessian $\nabla^{2}R_{\bS}(\bw_{t})$ \citep{nocedal2006numerical}.
+The involved quadratic programming can be efficiently solved under Assumption \ref{ass:strict saddle} \citep{nocedal2006numerical}.
 In addition, we can find $\bu_{t}$ in Algorithm \ref{alg:psgd} is because the minimal value of the quadratic loss is $-\beta^{2}\epsilon^{1/3}/8L_{1}$.
 The next theorem states the convergence rate of the proposed Algorithm \ref{alg:psgd}. \begin{theorem} Under Assumption \ref{ass:smoothness} and \ref{ass:local minima on the boundry}, let $\bw_{t}$ updated in Algorithm \ref{alg:psgd}, by choosing

 and $\sigma=3L_{1}\epsilon^{\frac{1}{3}} / 2\beta L_{2}$, the algorithm breaks at most

 number of iterations. \end{theorem} \begin{proof} $\|\nabla R_{\bS}(\bw_{t})\| \geq \epsilon$ holds for two cases. \paragraph{Case 1:} If $\bw_{t}\in B_{2}(\textbf{0}, 1)$ with $\|\bw\| = 1$, then we have